Airway issues caused by obstructive sleep apnea

 The primary treatment for OSA through the dental office is a custom mouthpiece or oral appliance that helps maintain open airways through the night.
 These oral appliances are comfortable, affordable, and effective, and can be a welcome alternative to alternatives such as CPAP machine usage recommended by most physicians.

-Request a visit with Dr. Robert D. Bankhardt
+Request a visit with Dr. Casey Patterson

 If you reside in Simi Valley, California and believe you may be dealing with obstructive sleep apnea, we encourage you to schedule a consultation appointment with our team to get a proper evaluation and diagnosis.
 The practice is located at 2720 Cochran Street, Suite #2B and can be reached at (805) 584-1194.